yarn add @stream-io/chat-react-aiAI Integrations

 The @stream-io/chat-react-ai SDK is available on NPM.

-To install it and its peer dependencies, you may run the following command:
+To install it and its peer dependencies, run:

 pnpm add @stream-io/chat-react-ainpm i @stream-io/chat-react-aiComponents

-All of the components listed below are designed to work seamlessly with our existing React Chat SDK.
-Our developer guide explains how to get started building AI integrations with Stream.
+All components are designed to work with the existing React Chat SDK.
+The developer guide walks through AI integrations with Stream.

 StreamingMessage

-Under the hood, it implements a letter-by-letter typewriter animation with a character queue, similar to ChatGPT.
+Under the hood, it uses a letter-by-letter typewriter animation with a character queue.

 | Name | Type | Required | Description |